miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/defining-routes.md

 When you return a model or a collection from a route handler, Mirage *serializes* it into a JSON payload, and then responds to your Ember app with that payload.
 It uses an object called a Serializer to do this, which you can customize.
 Having a single object that's responsible for this formatting logic helps keep your route handlers simple.
 In particular, a bit of customization in the serializer layer often lets you use shorthands when you otherwise wouldn't be able to.

-Mirage ships with two named serializers, JsonApiSerializer (used to mock servers implementing [JSON:API](http://jsonapi.org/)) and ActiveModelSerializer (used to mock Rails servers using ActiveModel::Serializers).
+Mirage ships with two named serializers, JsonApiSerializer (used to implement [JSON:API](http://jsonapi.org/)) and ActiveModelSerializer (used to simulate Rails servers using ActiveModel::Serializers).
 You should use these if your app's backend will be built to conform to either standard.

 Additionally, there's a basic Serializer class that you can use and customize.
 By default, it takes all the attributes of your model, and returns them under a root key of the model type.
 Suppose you had the following author in your database: